TayTay73/EES/README.md

 ## Knowledge Base

+>These are living documents and will evolve as knowledge is introduced.

 1. Introduction:

 Briefly explain the purpose of the knowledge base and its benefits for the training department.